-If by the end of the school year the student has not made adequate academic progress, the Care Team will reconvene to determine grade level placement for the following school year.
+If by the end of the school year the student has not made adequate academic progress, retention will be discussed.
 We recognize there are many factors that must be taken into account when recommending grade level placement.
-The Care Team will work with families to understand each student's unique situation and needs, and ultimately make grade level placement decisions based on the following factors.
+Atlas' Director of Support Services will work with families to understand each student's unique situation and needs, and ultimately make a grade level placement decision based on the following factors.